Muna-Louis-Nwugo/wildfire_simulation/README.md

 # 🔥 Wildfire Simulation
 ##### A 2-D spatial simulation engine demonstrating how wildfires spread across terrain and assess damage to infrastructure using custom graph algorithms and probabilistic modelling.

 Inspired by the 2025 Los Angeles Wildfires, this project was born out of a desire to help people and governments better prepare for catastrophes that may occur in their areas.
-Originally planned to be a tool to help people see the likelihood of a wildfire occurring in their area, this protype intends to give citizens, governments, and insurance agencies an idea of how much damage a wildfire could cause to real-estate if started in certain regions of the United States.
+Originally planned to be a tool to help people see the likelihood of a wildfire occurring in their area, this prototype intends to give citizens, governments, and insurance agencies an idea of how much damage a wildfire could cause to real-estate if started in certain regions of the United States.

 ###### Disclaimer: My main focus during this project was the backend and the general system architecture.
 Artificial Intelligence was leveraged to build the front-end, though all front-end back-end integration was designed by myself.